And Just Like That...Chris Noth Stars in a Peloton Ad After (Mr.) Big Shocker - E! Online

 Spoiler alert!

 Interactive fitness program provider Peloton released a new Christmas-themed ad starring Chris Noth on Sunday, Dec.
 12, three days after his fan-favorite Sex and the City character Mr. Big, Carrie Bradshaw's husband, met his untimely demise on the premiere of the new HBO Max sequel series And Just Like That...
-On the episode, he suffers a heart attack while in the middle of a Peloton exercise bike session.
+On the episode, he suffers a heart attack after completing his 1,000th Peloton exercise bike session.

 "And just like that...he's alive," read a caption for the ad, posted on the company's Instagram.